We are investing in the transition to the Circular Economy

 Waste and pollution are often a direct result of decisions made at the design stage.
 In fact, 80% of environmental impacts are determined here.

-With over 700 packaging designers and innovators, developing thousands of packaging specifications every year, we have introduced our Circular Design Principles.
+With a community of over 700 packaging designers and innovators worldwide, developing thousands of packaging specifications every year, we have introduced our Circular Design Principles.
 Using these principles enables us to design out waste, keep valuable materials in use and make it easier for consumers to reuse and recycle packaging.

 In our Now and Next Sustainability Strategy, we set a target of training 100% of our designers in our Circular Design Principles by 2023.
-In May 2021 we met our target – two years ahead of schedule.
+In May 2021 we met our target – two years ahead of schedule, which has been fully embedded into our ways of working with customers in the UK.

 Read all about our Now and Next Sustainability Strategy targets.